Academic appeals and student complaints

 - Have attempted to resolve the issue through approaching the person(s) directly responsible for your area of concern, and after using local procedures, have good reason to consider that the matter has not been satisfactorily resolved

-- Complete the public complaints form and submit this within three months of the last incident relating to the problem occurring (unless special circumstances can be claimed) setting out the grounds of your complaint and desired outcomes.
+public complaints form and submit this within three months of the last incident relating to the problem occurring (unless special circumstances can be claimed) setting out the grounds of your complaint and desired outcomes.

 If you wish to submit a public complaint please read the procedures below.